Fiona Travels from Asia

 Winter (December – February): While the weather becomes undoubtedly cold in the winter, the snow-covered mountains look no less picturesque.
 You can also benefit from the ticket discount for the cable car if you visit Wudang in the winter!

-How to get around Wudang Mountains
+How to get around the Wudang Mountains

-Before planning a trip to Wudang Mountains, you have to get a basic idea of where everything there is located.
+Before planning a trip to the Wudang Mountains, you have to get a basic idea of where everything there is located.
 Take a look at the map below (You can click on it and zoom in to see the attractions more clearly).
-Had we seen this map before our trip, we wouldn’t have had such a hard time navigating our ways around Wudang 🙁
+Had we seen this map before our trip, we wouldn’t have had such a hard time navigating our way around Wudang 🙁

 Do you see the Entrance gate on the map?
 That’s where you’ll enter and find the ticket counter when you first come there.
 Once you have bought an entrance ticket, you can board any green bus from the ticket counter to get to other attractions in Wudang.